ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image features a close-up of a man standing behind a large-horned cattle.
-The cattle's horns, prominent and out of focus in the foreground, frame the man who is the focal point of the image.
-The man is wearing a knitted hat and a patched, sleeveless shirt over a patterned button-up shirt.
+The image features a close-up of a man standing behind a large animal with prominent horns, possibly a bull or a cow.
+The horns of the animal frame the man, appearing in the foreground with a blurred effect.
+The man is wearing a knit hat that partially covers his eyes and a worn brown vest over a patterned shirt.
 He has a piece of grass or straw in his mouth.

-In the background, there are several other people, blurred and wearing traditional clothing, suggesting a community or market setting related to livestock.
+In the background, there are several other people, mostly out of focus, dressed in various traditional or rural attire, suggesting a communal or market setting.
+The overall mood is natural and earthy, with soft lighting.

-There is no visible text within the image.
-The composition highlights the cultural and agricultural context, potentially illustrating themes of pastoral life or livestock farming in a development report.
+There is no visible text in the image.
+The layout centers the man framed by the animal's horns, emphasizing a connection between the individual and livestock, which could resonate with themes in an annual development report related to agriculture, rural livelihoods, or pastoral communities.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p56_img1.jpeg)